ericgitangu/nextjs-commerce/README.md

 JAMStack:
 -> NextJS bootstrapped with Tailwind for styling
 -> Swell
--> Firestore by Google for authentication and Login (TODO) -> Vercel & Github for CI/CD
+-> Firebase by Google for authentication and Login (TODO) -> Vercel & Github for CI/CD

 Work in progress...